User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Latency and Synchronization

 Mobile edge computing (MEC) is one of the proposed frameworks for latency critical applications~\cite{mobileEdgeComputing7901477}.
 In this solution, the cloud computing capabilities are delegated among some network edge servers~\cite{7498684}.
-This means that cell-free architecture with multiple-CUs provides an opportunity to implement MEC.
+This means that cell-free architecture with multiple CUs provides an opportunity to implement MEC.
 The authors of~\cite{8974591} study the performance in a user-centric cell-free MIMO network implementing MEC, where the network is assumed to contain a single CU and MEC servers associated with each access point.
 Tools like stochastic geometry and queueing theory are implemented to derive successful edge computing probability (SECP), and successful communication and computation probabilities for a target computation latency.
 Notable results show that for a target SECP, a more spatially distributed antenna system (less antennas per access point) provides better EE compared to a less distributed one (i.e., more co-located antenna system).
 However, due to deployment cost efficiency, considering a multiple-CU network looks more logical than assuming that each access point includes an MEC server, hence the considered metrics for a multiple-CU network still need to be investigated.

 Finally, punctured scheduling~\cite{puncturedScheduling9011578} is another interesting topic to be studied for the user-centric cell-free MIMO scheme.
 In this type of scheduling, the aim is to allow uRLLC traffic to overwrite longer ongoing enhanced Mobile Broadband (eMBB) transmissions.
-However, the uRRLC traffic should not degrade the performance of eMBB communications.
+However, the uRLLC traffic should not degrade the performance of eMBB communications.
+Herein, we can spot a tradeoff between the latency of uRLLC and the rate loss for eMBB traffic.
+Hence, a \emph{joint scheduling} solution needs to be established which considers these two different types of metrics (latency and rate loss).
 Several solutions are being considered such as optimized re-transmissions, signal space diversity and opportunistic spatial preemptive scheduling~\cite{8322772, 8538471, 8408793}.
 This topic has still not been investigated for cell-free communications.